 Emerging Southeast Asia also has an important opportunity to generate faster growth by attracting investment and global supply chains as these increasingly shift away from China.
 So far, the benefits from this diversification have been limited.
 Capitalising on this will require traditional competitiveness reforms in areas such as infrastructure, skills, and the business-enabling environment, as well as next-generation reforms to meet the growing focus of trading partners and multinational firms on higher environmental, social, and governance standards, especially those related to the clean energy transition.

-This report is produced by the Lowy Institute’s Indo-Pacific Development Centre, which receives financial support from the Australian Department of Foreign Affairs and Trade.
+This report was produced by the Lowy Institute’s Indo-Pacific Development Centre, which receives financial support from the Australian Department of Foreign Affairs and Trade.
 Responsibility for the views, information, or advice expressed in this report is that of the authors.
 The contents of this report do not necessarily reflect the views of the Lowy Institute or the Australian government.

 Robert Walker is a Research Associate and economist in the Lowy Institute’s Indo‑Pacific Development Centre.